-Last Updated: 08/02/16 4:01pm
+Last Updated: 19/01/17 2:45pm

-The team that Dennis took over and revitalised at the turn of the '80s was founded by Bruce McLaren in 1963 and had already won one constructors' title - in 1974 - and two drivers' titles, courtesy of Emerson Fittipaldi in 1974 and James Hunt two years later.
+The team that Dennis took over and revitalised at the turn of the 1980s was founded by Bruce McLaren in 1963 and had already won one constructors' title - in 1974 - and two drivers' titles, courtesy of Emerson Fittipaldi in 1974 and James Hunt two years later.

-After a relatively fallow period in the mid-1990s, they then struck back with Mercedes power and Mika Hakkinen in 1998-99, although were subsequently toppled by the Schumacher/Ferrari juggernaut as the new century dawned.
+After a relatively fallow period in the mid-1990s, they then struck back with Mercedes power and Mika Hakkinen in 1998-99, although were subsequently toppled by the Schumacher-Ferrari juggernaut as the new century dawned.

 Incredibly, the first of Hakkinen's title-winning years also represents the most recent of McLaren's eight Constructors' Championships, the length of the subsequent drought representing something of a mystery in F1 given the Woking outfit's pedigree and resources.
 Only Lewis Hamilton, winning the Drivers' Championship in 2008, has delivered any other silverware to the team.

 Certainly there were titles that got away: McLaren would almost certainly have won both crowns in 2007 had the team not become embroiled in the damaging Spygate saga and the management's relationship with then new signing Alonso not imploded.
-That Hamilton's era at the team also yielded just a solitary drivers' title also probably represented underachievement, particularly during the three years in which the team's protégé was paired with fellow Brit world champion Button.
+That Hamilton's era at the team also yielded just a solitary drivers' title also probably represented underachievement, particularly during the three years in which the team's protege was paired with fellow British world champion Button.

-Since Hamilton departed for unexpected success at Mercedes in 2013 much has changed at his former employers - not least the dramatic departure of ex-team boss Martin Whitmarsh as part of Dennis's internal coup to return to power in early 2014 - and the reunion with Honda.
+Since Hamilton departed for unexpected success at Mercedes in 2013, much has changed at his former employers - not least the dramatic departure of ex-team boss Martin Whitmarsh as part of Dennis's internal coup to return to power in early 2014 - and the reunion with Honda.